 - Head of the Functional NanoMaterials research group

-My research interests are focussed on the synthesis & manipulation of nanomaterials, through sustainable processing routes, for the production of functional devices for energy and environmental applications.
+My research interests are focussed on the synthesis and manipulation of nanomaterials, through sustainable processing routes, for the production of functional devices for energy and environmental applications.
 Examples include thermoelectric and piezoelectric energy harvesters, solar thermal energy capture and storage, as well as sensors for detection of nanomaterials in the environment and acoustic structural health monitoring.

 My research has a particular focus on micro-scale processing, materials integration and manufacture to allow the creation of unique 3D micro and nanoscale structures.
 Within this context I have a particular interest in sustainable materials and manufacturing processes as well as understanding the fate of nanomaterials in the environment.